 The more roots these stem cuttings already have, the faster the propagation process will be, and the chance of success will be higher.

 Arrowhead plant: Propagation from stem cuttings

 This is the step-by-step instruction on how to propagate an arrowhead plant from a stem cutting:

 - Get a sharp knife or scissors.
 They need to be as sharp as possible to ensure a clean cut.

-- Find a suitable stem and look for visible roots or air-roots.
+- Find a suitable stem and look for visible roots or aerial roots.

-- Cut below a node as a node is needed to successfully propagate an arrowhead plant.
-If you cut off just a leaf itself, it will never grow into a full plant.
+- Cut below a node as a node is needed to propagate an arrowhead plant successfully.
+If you cut off just a leaf, it will never grow into a full plant.

 - Once you cut off a stem with a node and a leaf and hopefully some roots already (not necessary but beneficial), let the cutting dry out for at least 30min.

-- At this step, we recommend to out some cinnamon on the wound of the main plant as well as on the cutting as this will enhance the rooting process and prevent rot.
+- At this step, we recommend putting some cinnamon on the wound of the main plant as well as on the cutting, as this will enhance the rooting process and prevent rot.

 - You can now put the cutting into your medium of choice for propagation

-- Our propagation media of choice for arrowhead plants are either straight water or sphagnum moss or even placing the cutting directly into moist soil.
+- Our propagation media for arrowhead plants are either straight water or sphagnum moss or even placing the cutting directly into moist soil.

-- If you are using water make sure that it has room-temperature and is neither too cold or too warm.
-Make sure that the node is submerged in water and prevent the leaf from touching any liquid as it will rot away
+- If you are using water, ensure it is room temperature and is neither too cold nor too warm.
+Ensure the node is submerged in water and prevent the leaf from touching any liquid, as it will rot away.

-- If you are using sphagnum moss, soak it in water and press it out as much as you can multiple times so it is just slightly humid and not soaking wet.
-Put the sphagnum moss into a container of your choice and stick your cutting into it gently.
+- If you use sphagnum moss, soak it in water and press it out as much as you can multiple times so it is just slightly humid and not soaking wet.
+Put the sphagnum moss into a container of your choice and stick your cutting into it.

-- Place your cutting in a bright spot where it gets bright indirect light and make sure that is is also rather warm as this encourages root growth.
+- Place your cutting in a bright spot where it gets indirect light, and ensure it is also warm, as this encourages root growth.